PaulAlexander23/three-layer-flow/README.md

-# Strong Surface Tension
+# Three layer flow

-This is the read me for the first project of my PhD, three layer flows with strong surface tension.
+This repository contains the code used to generate the equations and numerical results used in my paper on three layer flow through a channel.